MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 It returns HTML source of the element as a string if there any.

-The following function checks if there any HTML in the parent element including *comments* and *whitespaces* etc.
+The following function checks if there any HTML in the parent element including *elements*, *comments* and *whitespaces* etc.

-So our function will return true, means the element has children which are *comments* and *whitespaces*.
+So our function returns true, means the element has children which are *comments* and *whitespaces*.

 ```javascript